 "May extra money ka ba diyan?
 Pautang naman."

 Sick and tired of getting a request to loan money for the nth time?
-Wondering how you can properly refuse lending money to family and friends?
+Wondering how to say no when someone asks to borrow money?

 What makes this situation tricky is that it's hard to say no to someone dear to you, despite your best efforts not to care about what people think of you.
 But at the same time, you don't want to compromise your own finances.